Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-maps-and-tilesets.md

 That's sweet, but it's actually kind of difficult to control the dimensions of the area with just the mouse.
 The best way to do it is to move (with WASDQE) while having the left mouse button down.

-Try to create a big flat chunk. : once you clicked the first time, move sideway and backward to widen the area.
+Try to create a big flat chunk : once you clicked the first time, move sideway and backward to widen the area.
 When you got one big enough, just fill it with the grass block.

 ![A big chunk of map created in seconds](https://dl.dropboxusercontent.com/u/51314747/CraftStudio/MinecraftTutorial/img/intro-maps-tilesets/area-filled.png "A big chunk of map created in seconds")

+<a name="map-block-coordinates"></a>
 ## Map block coordinates

-You may have notice the little cartridge at the bottom-left of the main window.
+You may have noticed the little cartridge at the bottom-left of the main window.
 It displays the map coordinates of the currently outlined block.

 Map coordinates will always be integers and do not depends on the tile size of the tile set.